-- 1 The tool moves from the cycle starting position (stud center) in the positive X direction to the starting position for the stud machining.
-The starting position is 2 mm to the right of the unmachined stud. - 2 If the tool is at the 2nd setup clearance, it moves at rapid traverse FMAX to the set-up clearance, and from there advances to the first plunging depth at the feed rate for plunging. - 3 The tool then moves tangentially on a semicircle to the stud contour and machines one revolution. - 4 If the finished diameter cannot be machined with one revolution, the TNC performs a stepover with the current factor, and machines another revolution.
+- The tool moves from the cycle starting position (stud center) in the positive X direction to the starting position for the stud machining.
+The starting position is 2 mm to the right of the unmachined stud. - 2 If the tool is at the 2nd setup clearance, it moves at rapid traverse FMAX to the setup clearance, and from there it advances to the first plunging depth at the feed rate for plunging. - 3 The tool then moves tangentially to the stud contour and machines one revolution. - 4 If the finished diameter cannot be machined with one revolution, the TNC performs a stepover with the current factor, and machines another revolution.
 The TNC takes the dimensions of the workpiece blank diameter, the finished diameter, and the permitted stepover into account.
-This process is repeated until the defined finished diameter has been reached. - 5 The tool then tangentially departs the contour on a semicircle and returns to the starting point for the stud machining. - 6 The TNC then plunges the tool to the next plunging depth, and machines the stud at this depth. - 7 This process is repeated until the programmed stud depth is reached.
+This process is repeated until the defined finished diameter has been reached. - 5 If further stepovers are required the tool then departs the contour on a tangential path and returns to the starting point of stud machining. - 6 The TNC then plunges the tool to the next plunging depth, and machines the stud at this depth. - 7 This process is repeated until the programmed stud depth is reached. - 8 At the end of the cycle after tangential departure, the TNC merely positions the tool in the tool axis at the clearance height defined in the cycle.
+This means that the end position differs from the starting position.